gabrielemartire/control_badge_reader/README.md

 ```
 ### cryptography
 > [!WARNING]
-> may also require cryptography to be installed
+> may also require cryptography to be installed.
 ```
 C:\Users\GM\Desktop\code>pip install cryptography
 ```